 Like much of America, St. Louis became a great melting pot of cultures.
 The various European people groups who put down roots in the area brought with them the traditions and recipes from their homelands.
 Today, the cuisine of St. Louis is still heavily influenced by its French, Italian, Irish, and German ancestry, which is seen in traditional St. Louis dishes like toasted ravioli and bratwurst.
 Additionally, St. Louis has a wonderful tradition of smokehouses, producing some of the best BBQ in the country.
 Whatever your tastes, you’re sure to be thrilled at the culinary variety and excellence of St. Louis’ local restaurants.

-Eating Local – in the Lou is a health and recipe blog created from my original passion of cooking and eating the great St. Louis cuisine.
-Follow me as I travel, explore, and taste my way around the great culinary destinations of this city.
+Eating Local – in the Lou is a foodie’s St. Louis relocation blog created on the heels of my own experience as a St. Louis newcomer.
+Follow me as I travel, explore, and taste my way around the great culinary destinations of this city + get helpful tips on what to expect when relocating to The Gateway of the West.

 To see all the posts, go to our HOME PAGE.